Thubaraleii/Thubaraleii/README.md

 📫 Reach me at: [afonso.hj17@gmail.com](mailto:afonso.hj17@gmail.com)

-✨ Fun fact: I believe technology is the key to unlocking the Earth’s deepest secrets.

 <!---
 Thubaraleii/Thubaraleii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.